Elixeum/docs/app/pages/developer/code-style.md

-# Elixeum Code Style
+# Code Style

-In Elixeum we use code styles based on which language is being used, if you working on extension or application which will use our services - you may use our code style as inspiration to have cleaner and unified style.
+In Elixeum we use code styles based on which language is being used, if you working on extension or application which will use our services - you may use our code style as an inspiration to have cleaner and unified code style.

 ## REST Guidelines